 - Multiple molds can run simultaneously

-- Functions as excellent substrate for high quality painted finish applications
+- Functions as an excellent substrate for high quality painted finish applications

 - Virtually any thermoplastic can be foamed